Doreen-code/KALEMBE-MADA-project/products/README.md

 The folders inside this folder should contain all the products of this project.

-The `manuscript` folder contains a template.
-This template is structured as a report for a class.
+The `manuscript` folder contains a quarto file .
+This is the manuscript for the class project of the MADA PROJECT for spring 2025.
-Inside this folder, we have a supplementary folder where we shall place all the supplementary materials like figures, tables or even papers.

-Since the manuscript comes with citations, we have placed all the refereces in the assets folder.
+Since the manuscript comes with citations, we have placed all the references in the assets folder.